chlebik/rhcsa-practice-questions/questions/032_finding_files_with_given_text_in_them.md

 grep -lis chrony /etc/*
 ```

-Both commands will return the exact same, the first one skipping the (sub)directories while the first one will suppress the errors instead.
+Both commands will return the exact same, the first one skipping the (sub)directories while the second one will suppress the errors instead.

 ### Additional comment: